sveetch/django-smart-media/README.rst

 ==================

-A suit of tools to use a FileField to upload image with light SVG support, include thumbnail preview in field and a template tag around thumbnail libraries.
+A suit of tools to use a FileField to upload image with light SVG support, include thumbnail preview in field and a template tag around `sorl-thumbnail`_ library.

 Dependancies